-Did you know that one in three adults—about 68 million Americans—has high blood pressure?
+Did you know that 46% of Americans — nearly 1 in 2 — have high blood pressure?
 Many people don’t even know they have high blood pressure (also called hypertension).
 That’s because there are often no warning signs.
 But having high blood pressure makes a stroke or heart attack much more likely.

 Why?
 High blood pressure is the force of your blood moving against the walls of your arteries.
 So when your blood pressure is too high, your heart is on overdrive in a sense.
 Over time, elevated blood pressure can weaken your heart, blood vessels, kidneys and other parts of your body.

 Use this condition center to learn more about high blood pressure.
-You can also chat online with others like you, keep up with the latest research, and get tips to help you feel your best.
+You can keep up with the latest research, and get tips to help you feel your best.